VYO Chamber & Orchestral Summer Intensive

 Blair Academy at Vanderbilt University

-Blair Academy at Vanderbilt is thrilled to announce an exciting new chamber and orchestral training experience for precollegiate students!
-Led by the faculty of the Blair School of Music at Vanderbilt University, this five-day program provides an experience tailored for the most talented young musicians.
-Students will work closely with the world-class Vanderbilt faculty musicians, ensuring artistic growth and creative inspiration.
+Blair Academy at Vanderbilt is thrilled to again offer orchestral training experience with the option to also participate in an immersive daily chamber music experience for precollegiate students!
+Led by and extensive faculty of the Blair School of Music at Vanderbilt University, this five-day program provides an experience tailored for the most talented young musicians.
+Students will work closely with world-class instructors, ensuring expanded potential for artistic growth and creative inspiration.

 As the only precollegiate summer intensive in the Southeast offering both orchestral and chamber instruction, this inaugural event promises a rewarding and transformative experience for participants.